ARM-software/psa-api/doc/ext-pake/api/pake.rst

         For the |API|, the default format for a SPAKE2+ public key is the concatenation of the formatted values for :math:`w0` and :math:`L`, using the standard formats for Elliptic curve keys used by the |API|.
         For example, for SPAKE2+ over P-256 (secp256r1), the output from :code:`psa_export_public_key()` would be the concatenation of:

-        *   The 32-byte formatted value of the P-256 private key :math:`w0`.
+        *   The P-256 private key :math:`w0`.
-            This is a big-endian encoding of the integer :math:`w0`.
+            This is a 32-byte big-endian encoding of the integer :math:`w0`.
-        *   The 65-byte formatted value of the P-256 public key :math:`L`.
+        *   The P-256 public key :math:`L`.
-            This is itself a concatenation of:
+            This is a 65-byte concatenation of:

             -   The byte ``0x04``.
             -   The 32-byte big-endian encoding of the x-coordinate of :math:`L`.